apphx/Staring-Home-Task/README.md

 - No authentication refresh mechanism is required, test app user can just pass in a basic auth token if current one expired/is missing
 - Auth token shall be stored in keychain and deleted upon expiry
+- When the client receives an unauthenticated response, it will automatically clear the auth token and prompt the user to insert a new one
+- No loading & error states are needed; the product should allow easily appending those states afterwards
 - No persistent storage solution is needed for other entities than auth token (e.g. FeedItem)
 - No error handling UI needs to be implemented
 - Round up is considering all settled outgoing transactions since 7 days ago midnight client date, with no option to select other timeframes